Matrix Determinant Calculator

 Result

-Enter a square matrix and click "Calculate Determinant" to see the result.
+Enter a square matrix and click "Calculate Determinant" to see a teacher-style solution card.

 Step-by-Step Solution